tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 - Is it possible to sniff the communication?
 - Is encryption used during communication?
 - Are well-known keys used for encryption?
-- Is replay attack possible?
+- Is a replay attack possible?

 ## Exploitation